oranbramble/Distributed-File-System/README.md

 ### Client Commands

 4 commmands are used on the `Client` or `ClientMain` in order to manipulate files on the system.
+These are the only commands that can be used for the system.
+To use, enter the commands in the Command Line Interface which is running the `ClientMain` component.
 The commands are as listed below.

 </br>**STORE**